Albert Hoffa

 Albert Hoffa (31 March 1859 – 31 December 1907) was a German surgeon, orthopedist and physiotherapist born in Richmond, Cape of Good Hope.

+Education

-He studied medicine at the Universities of Marburg and Freiburg, earning his doctorate with a thesis on nephritis saturnina.
+He studied medicine at Marburg University and the University of Freiburg, earning his doctorate with a thesis on nephritis saturnina (lead nephropathy).

+Career

 In 1886, he opened a private clinic for orthopedics, physiotherapy and massage in Würzburg, where in 1895 he became an associate professor at the university.
 In 1902 he succeeded Julius Wolff (1836-1902) at the department of orthopedics in Berlin.

-Hoffa is remembered for introducing an operation for congenital hip dislocations (1890), as well as for development of a system of massage therapy (Hoffa system).
-His name is associated with a condition known as "Hoffa's fat pad disease", being characterized by chronic knee pain primarily beneath the patella.
+Hoffa is remembered for introducing an operation for congenital hip dislocations (1890), as well as for developing a system of massage therapy (Hoffa system).
+His name is further associated with an anatomical structure, Hoffa's fat pad, and a condition affecting it, known as "Hoffa's fat pad disease", characterized by chronic knee pain primarily beneath the patella.

 In 1892 he founded the journal Zeitschrift für orthopädische Chirurgie.